 The Administration determines teacher/student class assignment.
 Assignments are made based on academic and behavioral data, with the best interest of the individual student considered first.
 Other criteria may include: balancing the classes by ethnicity, gender, returning students, new students, and academic diversity.

 HOURS OF OPERATION AND EXPECTATIONS

 SCHOOL HOURS

-Office Hours: Open 7:30 a.m.
-Close 4:30 p.m.
+Office Hours: Open 7:30 am Close 4:30 pm

-Building Hours: Open 7:00 a.m.
-Close 5:00 p.m.
+Building Hours: Open 7:30 am Close 6:00 pm